learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 ## Creating Secrets manually

-You can provision your managed databases or message brokers manually or using a tool such as Terraform or Cloudformation.
+You can provision your managed databases or message brokers manually or you could use IaC tools such as Terraform or Cloudformation.

 And you can pass the details such as username or password to your apps using a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/).